Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 137 trips per day across all routes, equating to approximately three weekly trips per stop.
+Service frequency averages 136 trips per day across all routes, equating to approximately two weekly trips per stop.
+The accompanying map displays the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport